 UX practices and people are investments; you must do your due diligence like any investment.
 Part of that due diligence is truly understanding what UX designers and researchers do daily.
 With that understanding, you can build a strategy to add user experience to your organization’s culture, minimize conflicts, and keep your product cycles running smoothly.

-False: “UX designers just make things pretty.”
+False: “UX designers just make products pretty.”

 Although, on the surface, this appears to be true, once you peel back that onion, you will see that “pretty” is the result of a process and a lot of effort.
 UX designers base their work on user inputs, and to get that input, UX designers and researchers need to interview actual users.
 In engineering-forward organizations, this is a significant source of conflict.
 Only people with specific job titles can talk to clients in many organizations.
 This mentality prevents UX people from doing their jobs, leading to rapid frustration and burnout.